Focus on these three things to help promote overall wellness

 wellness reminders. self-care reminders.

-As a Nutrition Therapist Master and Personal Trainer, I focus on holistic wellness with my clients.
-This includes looking at nutrition and their relationship with food, movement, stress management, and even self-talk.
-There are three key questions that I like to ask when I begin working with clients.
-Are you exercising in ways that you enjoy?
-Are you eating foods that make you feel nourished and energized?
-Are you being kind to yourself?
+As a Nutrition Therapist Master and Personal Trainer, I take a holistic approach to wellness with my clients.
+This means we look at everything—your nutrition, your relationship with food, movement, stress management, and even how you talk to yourself.
+When we begin working together, I like to ask three key questions: Are you moving in ways that you truly enjoy?
+Are you eating foods that nourish and energize you?
+And, are you being kind to yourself along the way?
+These questions help us create a balanced, personalized approach to your well-being.

-Have you ever asked yourself how you like to move rather than how you think you should move?
-For example, do you force yourself to go to the gym and do the elliptical for 30 minutes and pick up a few weights, but actually not get any enjoyment out of it?
-When maybe you would rather take a dance class or join a rock climbing gym, where the exercise feels like more fun rather than a chore?
-I’m not saying that going to the gym and doing cardio and lifting weights isn’t enjoyable.
-For some people it is!
-But if that is not where you find joy, I encourage you to think of ways to move your body and exercise that would be fun for you and that you look forward to doing.
-You may even discover a new hobby :)
+Have you ever stopped to ask yourself how you really like to move, rather than how you think you should?
+For example, maybe you force yourself to hit the gym, do 30 minutes on the elliptical, and pick up a few weights, but you don’t actually enjoy it.
+What if you’d rather take a dance class or join a rock climbing gym, where exercise feels more like fun than a chore?
+I’m not saying gym workouts aren’t enjoyable—some people really thrive in that environment!
+But if that’s not where you find your joy, I encourage you to explore other ways to move your body that are fun and exciting for you.
+You might even discover a new hobby that you look forward to every week!

 Another important part of wellness I bring up with my clients is how they are thinking about themselves, what their self-talk is like, and how they are managing their stress.
-It is important to try to talk to yourself like you would a friend.
-With kindness and encouragement; and meeting yourself where you are at with realistic goals broken up into small action steps.
+It’s important to talk to yourself the way you would a friend—with kindness, encouragement, and compassion.
+Meeting yourself where you are and setting realistic goals broken down into small, manageable steps is crucial.
+Be gentle with yourself; progress doesn’t have to be perfect, but it’s always worth celebrating.

-As part of your wellness journey, I encourage you to write out self-love mantras that you can say to yourself each day.
-Here are a few examples:
+As part of your wellness journey, I encourage you to write out self-love mantras that you can say to yourself every day.
+It’s a powerful way to shift your mindset and connect with yourself on a deeper level.
+Here are a few examples to get you started:

-“Food is providing me with nourishment that helps me feel and function my best”.
+• “Food is nourishing me, helping me feel and function at my best.”

-“I love myself and I am taking steps to feeling and functioning my best”
+• “I love myself, and I’m taking steps toward feeling and functioning my best.”

-As always, I am here to help get you started on your wellness journey or guide you along the way.
-Feel free to reach out to me for support :)
+And remember, I’m here to help you get started on your wellness journey or support you as you go.
+Feel free to reach out whenever you need a little guidance or encouragement! :)

 Previous